MaybeWilli/ToricUnionFind/README.md

 code, where the edges of a self-looping grid are the qubits, and the vertices are the generators.
 A vertex will detect an error if there are an odd number of errors around.

+This visualiser shows how, when given a list of syndrome vertices, the union find decoder can group them into even clusters, then match them to correct the error.

 Required libraries: PyQt6

 Instructions to run: